Don't Touch Me: Release and chart performance

 "Don't Touch Me" was released as a single in March 1966 on Monument Records.
 It was issued as a 7" single with "You Tied Tins to My Heart" on the release's B-side.
-By June, the single had reached number 2 on the Billboard Hot Country Singles chart.
+By June, the single had reached number two on the Billboard Hot Country Singles chart.
 It was also her first and only track to reach the Billboard Hot 100, climbing to number 85.
-It would also be her only single to reach the Billboard Adult Contemporary chart, peaking at number 29.
+It was also her only single to reach the Billboard Adult Contemporary chart, peaking at number 29.
 The song was later released on her debut studio album, The Seely Style, which was also issued in 1966.
 "Don't Touch Me" was Seely's biggest hit as a recording artist and has since been considered her signature song.
 In 1967, Seely's original version of "Don't Touch Me" won the Best Female Country Vocal Performance accolade at the Grammy Awards.
 The song's success also led to an invitation for Seely to become a member of The Grand Ole Opry.
 She joined the cast soon after and has been an active member since.

 "Don't Touch Me" helped jump-start Seely's recording career as a country artist.
 She found success with songs that evoked a similar musical style to "Don't Touch Me".
-These further country hits were popular for Seely in the 1960s and 70s.
-Examples of this were "It's Only Love" (1966), "I'll Love You More (Than You'll Need)" (1968) and "Lucky Ladies" (1974).
+These further country hits were popular for Seely in the 1960s and '70s.
+Examples of this were "It's Only Love" (1966), "I'll Love You More (Than You'll Need)" (1968), and "Lucky Ladies" (1974).

 Legacy

 Since its release, Seely's version of "Don't Touch Me" has been praised and mentioned by various music journalists and writers.
 Publications have considered it both a "standard" and a "classic" in country music.
 Robert Christgau commented on its legacy in an article from the 1970s.
-"In 1966, Seely's 'Don't Touch Me' took country women's sexuality from the honky-tonk into the bedroom even though it didn't end up there, and the on-again-off-again ache in her voice retained its savor afterwards," he wrote.
+"In 1966, Seely's 'Don't Touch Me' took country women's sexuality from the honky-tonk into the bedroom, even though it didn't end up there, and the on-again-off-again ache in her voice retained its savor afterwards," he wrote.

 In 2003, Mary Bufwack and Robert K. Oermann called Seely's version "a throbbing song of unfulfilled passions".
 They also praised Seely's vocals on the track, describing her voice as having "aching conviction".
 In 2005, the Seely's version was featured in David Cantwell and Bill Friskics-Warren's book, Heartaches By the Number: Country Music's 500 Greatest Singles.
 In 2019, Ken Burns discussed her version in the PBS documentary Country Music.
 Burns described it as "a song of unfulfilled passion."
 In 2019, The Boot ranked it among their "Top 5 Jeannie Seely Songs" for it being able to prove that "women can sing about sex too."